-Your preferences will be stored in one of two different possible locations, depending on whether you purchased the software from Apple's Mac App Store or elsewhere.
+Your preferences will be stored in one of two possible locations, depending on whether you purchased the software from Apple's Mac App Store or elsewhere.
 You will need to use one of the following paths to get to the correct folder.
 If you are unsure of which version you are using, click on the main application menu and look for a "Check for Updates" command.
-The direct-sale version allows one to check for updates at any time, but with the Mac App Store version there will be no command.
+This command is only present in the direct-sale version of the program, not the Mac App Store version.

 - Mac App Store version (Scrivener):